USAGE : cdx paste [options...] [files...]

 By default, all files must be the same length (have the same number of rows) or it is an error.

-, output stops when any file reaches its end.
+With --end Early, output stops when any file reaches its end.